whatyouhide/whatyouhide.github.io/content/uses.md

   * I use [Magnet] to move my windows around.
   * [AltTab] lets me command-tab my way around much better than the default.
   * [CleanShot X][cleanshot] to take screenshots.
 I'm a nerd for screenshots.
+  * [Klack] (and this is silly) for having mechanical-keyboard sound in my headphones when I type on my normal Apple keyboard—which I prefer for the actual typing.
+  * [Hand Mirror][handmirror] to check that I'm pretty before meetings.
+  * [Timing] to track what I do when looking at screens.
+This is cool because I'm a nerd for data about what I do, but also a bane because it shows me how much time I just screw around.

 [vscode]: https://code.visualstudio.com/
 [iterm]: https://iterm2.com/